COURSE TITLE:

 Use this option if you do not have a classroom available.

-• Develop a lesson to reflect what you’ve learned in this course.
+Develop a lesson to reflect what you’ve learned in this course.
 (Do not implement it.)

-• Write a 2 page summary concerning any noteworthy success you’ve had as a teacher with one or more students.
+Write a 2 page summary concerning any noteworthy success you’ve had as a teacher with one or more students.

-Assignment #10: (500 Level only)
+Assignment #10: (500 Level only).

-In addition to the 400 level assignments, complete one (1) of the following assignment options:
+In addition to the 400 level assignments complete one (1) of the following options:

 OR

-Option B) Another assignment of your own design with prior approval of the instructor.
+Option C) Another assignment of your own design, with instructor prior approval.

 C. INTEGRATION PAPER